Person-typing-on-laptop

 Ongoing Maintenance and Updates

-CAFM software requires regular maintenance, updates and backups which can demand extra time and effort.
-If you want to adapt the platform to your existing processes, you’ll need to consider the limitations on future system upgrades and when new updates are rolled out, as it can mean your version may become outdated and possibly insecure.
+If you want to adapt the platform to your existing processes, you’ll need to consider the limitations on future system upgrades as new updates are rolled out, as these are normally aimed at the unmodified ‘”off-the-shelf" or “out-of-the-box" version.

 Internal System Integration